6 Things to Know About Ballast Island Lake Erie

 • Wave-washed cobbles and pebbles

-5. Ballast Island Lake Erie Culture
+5. Ballast Island Lake Erie Navigation

 Ballast Island has left an indelible mark on Lake Erie culture.
 It’s been featured in local art, literature, and music, capturing the imagination of creatives for generations.
 This island also serves as a landmark for boaters.
-On the North East tip there is a navigational tower.
+On the North East corner, there is a navigational tower.
 It also serves as a marker for the channel going to Put-in-Bay!

 6. Comparing Ballast Island to Other Lake Erie Islands